cu-mkp/research-teaching-companion/content/resources/case-studies.md

 Naomi Rosenkranz, April 2019

 Building upon the workshop, Coloring Textiles with Bugs, Rosenkranz created another Genspace workshop that looked at both dyes and pigments made from cochineal.
 - **Workshop description:** Join Genspace for a hands-on exploration of natural colorants where we will focus on the tiny but powerfully-colorful cochineal bugs.
 We will look at the fascinating history of cochineal use and the chemistry behind transforming organic matter into usable color, learning about the relationship (and differences) between dyes and pigments, and how you can make them in the lab or at home in your kitchen.
-Following 500 year old recipes and using modern chemistry, we will learn three different methods for extracting the cochineal color.
+Following 500-year-old recipes and using modern chemistry, we will learn three different methods for extracting the cochineal color.
 We will dye textiles and make pigments with bugs, and each participant will walk away with a tube of lab-made paint!

 **RESOURCES**
 - [Presentation: Cochineal history and chemistry - Apr 2019](/documents/pdf/rosenkranz_2019_genspace_cochineal-history.pdf)